Sotired001/riko_project/README.md

-# Riko AI - General Use Host
+# Riko AI - Riko Host

 A comprehensive AI assistant system designed to run on a host machine with remote control capabilities.